 Healthcare professional focus.
 Our team's first concern is building programs that contribute to the healthcare professional path of Atlantis Fellows.
 Many study abroad organizations are primarily about culture and travel; although we also care about these, our focus is healthcare education.
 Our alumni leave the Atlantis Project with a new passion for healthcare, a deeper understanding of global medicine, and lifelong connections with international doctors other future medical professionals.
 This is why, although most students apply directly, universities also partner with us, trusting us with their pre-med students.

 Med school applications.
-By participating in an Atlantis Fellowship, students spend roughly 100 hours shadowing doctors in multiple specialties in hospitals abroad.
+By participating in an Atlantis Fellowship, students spend dozens of hours shadowing doctors in multiple specialties in hospitals abroad.
 This high level of medical exposure affords students the opportunity to view medicine in action and guides them in their decision to continue to pursue medicine as a vocation.
 Most alumni leverage their Atlantis Fellowship experience for medical school application essays and interviews, and our alumni have gone on to enter some of the most prestigious medical programs in the United States.
-In addition to providing the shadowing experience that proves a commitment to the profession, the Atlantis Fellowship helps students improve their med school applications through extra opportunities such as volunteering, medical humanities research, and MCAT and AMCAS prep.
+In addition to providing the shadowing experience that proves a commitment to the profession, the Atlantis Fellowship helps students improve their med school applications through research, service learning, public health, MCAT, app-prep, and other programming.